tminhtri1910/vietnamese-text-summarizer_abstractive/README.md

 # Vietnamese Text Summarizer

-This project is a web application built with Flask that provides summarization capabilities for Vietnamese text.
-It allows users to input text directly or upload files, and it utilizes K-means and TextRank algorithms to generate summaries.
+This project is a web application built with Flask that provides advanced summarization capabilities for Vietnamese text.
+It allows users to input text directly or upload files, and it utilizes state-of-the-art pre-trained models—ViT5 and BARTpho—to generate high-quality summaries.
 The application also evaluates the summaries using ROUGE metrics.

 ## Features

 - Text area for direct input of Vietnamese text.
 - File upload capability for summarizing text from documents.
-- Summarization using K-means and TextRank methods.
+- Summarization using ViT5 and BARTpho transformer-based models.
 - ROUGE measure comparison to evaluate the quality of summaries.
 - Loading indicator to enhance user experience during processing.
 - Modular design allowing for the addition of new summarization methods and improvements in Vietnamese language processing.